MatthiasScholzTW/demo_consul_service_mesh/README.md

 Consul comes with a L4 proxy for testing purposes, and first-class support for Envoy, which you should use for production deployments and layer 7 traffic management.
+The Consul L4 proxy doesn't have the L7 capabilities necessary for the observability and traffic shaping features available in Consul versions 1.5 and higher.

 Use to start the Consul included L4 proxy sidecar:
 - `make service-sidecar-socat`

+NOTE: The `-sidecar-for` argument takes a Consul service ID, _not a service name_.

 #### Downstream Service - nc

 Register downstream service using [web.json](./consul.d/web.json).
 It specifies web's upstream dependency on socat, and the port that the proxy will listen on.

+The definition includes an upstream block.
+Upstreams are ports on the local host that will be proxied to the destination service.
+The upstream block's local_bind_port value is the port your service will communicate with to reach the service you depend on.

 It registers a sidecar proxy for the service web that will listen on port 9191 to establish mTLS connections to socat.